telent/liminix/README.md

 and there is no attempt to maintain backward compatibility with the old ways.
 This will change when it settles down.

-In general: development mostly happens on the `main` branch, which is therefore not guaranteed to build or to work on every commit.
+_In general:_ development mostly happens on the `main` branch, which is therefore not guaranteed to build or to work on every commit.
 For the latest functioning version, see [the CI system](https://build.liminix.org/jobset/liminix/build) and pick a revision with all jobs green.

-In particular, as of July 2023, a significant re-arrangement of modules and services is ongoing:
+_In particular:_ as of July 2023, a significant re-arrangement of modules and services is ongoing:

 * if you are using out-of-tree configurations created before commit